danidanida/binary_game/README.md

+# Binary search game
-# Game with two modes, where computer and player try to guess a number.
+Game with two modes, where computer and player try to guess a number.
 Built with vanilla JS.
 Binary search algorithm.